top of page

 6. When will it be done?

-The State of Florida estimates that it will complete its portion of the project sometime next year.
-The Army Corps of Engineers, meanwhile, plans to complete the reservoir by 2029, followed by testing of the system through 2031.
+The state of Florida has completed construction of the STA.
+The U.S. Army Corps of Engineers, meanwhile, plans to complete construction of the massive reservoir by 2034.

 7. Has there been progress?